-Learning how to grow kalanchoe blossfeldiana is not as hard as you might think.
-This is one plant that really knows how to take care of itself, making it a great choice for many people who want low-maintenance plants.
+Learning how to grow kalanchoe blossfeldiana is not as complicated as you might think.
+This plant knows how to care for itself, making it an excellent choice for many who want low-maintenance plants.
 It can bloom for months on end without needing any special care.
-This is one reason it has become very popular and can now be found not only in red but also in orange, pink and yellow.
+This is one reason it has become very popular and can now be found in red, orange, pink, and yellow.

 What Is Kalanchoe Blossfeldiana?

-This adorable succulent can bring an unexpected pop of color to any room or garden, with its teardrop-shaped pinkish-green leaves that are accented by creamier marble patterns.
+This adorable succulent can bring an unexpected pop of color to any room or garden with its teardrop-shaped pinkish-green leaves accented by creamier marble patterns.

-One of several varieties of kalanchoe, it likes indirect light and provides a beautiful pop of color to your home.
+One of several kalanchoe varieties, it likes indirect light and provides a beautiful pop of color to your home.
 In Scandinavia, the Kalanchoe is known as “spring fire” because the plant, with its tiny red flowers, was only sold in the spring.
-Later it was also sold in the fall and was given the name “autumn glow.”
+Later, it was also sold in the fall and named “Autumn Glow.”

-The plants are normally much taller than those bought in stores, which have been treated with a growth inhibitor to keep them from getting too straggly.
+The plants are typically much taller than those bought in stores, which have been treated with a growth inhibitor to keep them from getting too straggly.

 How To Grow Kalanchoe Blossfeldiana

-To ensure success in growing your Christmas Kalanchoe, be sure to start with a 4 or 6 inch pot that has plenty of drainage holes at the bottom.
+To ensure success in growing your Christmas Kalanchoe, start with a 4- or 6-inch pot with plenty of drainage holes at the bottom.

-The potting soil should contain enough moisture retention materials such as peat moss, compost, and vermiculite so that it drains easily while still supplying sufficient water to the roots.
-Two tablespoons of granular fertilizer with an NPK ratio of 10-10-10 should be applied every two weeks until blooms start to appear.
+The potting soil should contain enough moisture retention materials such as peat moss, compost, and vermiculite to drain quickly while supplying sufficient water to the roots.
+Two tablespoons of granular fertilizer with an NPK ratio of 10-10-10 should be applied every two weeks until blooms appear.

 Only a little water

-Kalanchoe is a bright spot of color for several months without needing any special care.
+Kalanchoe is a bright spot of color for several months without special care.
 As with other succulent plants, this plant doesn’t require frequent watering: once a week is usually sufficient for outdoor plants and about once every two weeks for those kept indoors.
-Make sure not to overwater as this can cause root rot and destroy the plant’s growth cycle altogether.
+Ensure not to overwater, as this can cause root rot and wreck the plant’s growth cycle.

 Pruning